markravinet/epigenetic_potential/README.md

 ### Step 3: Count CpG totals

 If you want to calculate the total CpG site numbers, you can use the `cpg_totaler_v0.1.R` script.
 This is more lightweight than the CpG counter facility and is designed to run on very large datasets (i.e. all variant and invariant sites in a genome).
 It's usuage is almost identical to the counting script.
+So you do **NOT** need to use it if you are using the counting script on a variant dataset.

 ```
 Rscript cpg_totaler_v0.1.R -v ${VCF} -f ${CHR}_cpg_flanking_sites.bed -g ${GFF} -o ${CHR}_cpg.count.gz